 BOOKS + SUPPLIES

 Course supply kits are available exclusively through the campus bookstore.
-DISD shirts, hats, tote bags, mugs, license plate holders and more are also available in the bookstore.
+DI shirts, hats, tote bags, mugs, license plate holders and more are also available in the bookstore.

-To purchase DISD merchandise at other times, please inquire at the front desk in the Administration building.
+To purchase DI merchandise, please inquire at the front desk in the Administration building.

 If a custom course packet is required for your course, you will receive it on the first day of class and be billed for it along with tuition.

 If a textbook is required for your course, you can rent or purchase it through Amazon or any other retailer.
 Check the bulletin boards around campus for ads from students selling their used copies, and check the DI Library's used book sale.

 Many studio courses have a list of required supplies that you are expected to have on the first day of class.
-For your convenience, required supplies for some courses are bundled into a supply kit that you can purchase at the DISD Bookstore.
+For your convenience, required supplies for some courses are bundled into a supply kit that you can purchase through the DI Bookstore.
 You may need to purchase other supplies separately (see the list of Art + Drafting Supplies Vendors below.